List of Minnesota Twins first-round draft picks: Picks

+Steve Brye (1967) was the first player selected by the Twins in the first round to sign with and reach the majors with the Twins.

-Torii Hunter was one of four players drafted by the Twins' in the first round of the 1993 draft.
+Torii Hunter was one of four players drafted by the Twins in the first round of the 1993 draft.

 Michael Cuddyer (1997) was drafted as a shortstop but has never played a major league game at that position.

 Denard Span's selection in 2002 was one of five times the Twins made the 20th pick of the draft.